Shampoo bars: A solid choice for hair!

 Shampoo bars are made from surfactants, like the ones found in liquid shampoo.
 A true shampoo bar is called a “syndet” bar—short for “synthetic detergent”—because the surfactants are produced “synthetically” by combining plant oils with water-loving molecules such as ammonium or sulfate ions.
 Surfactants used in syndet shampoo bars include sodium cocoyl isethionate, cocamidopropyl betaine, sodium coco sulfate, coco glucoside, and others.
 Surfactants are “surface-active” molecules.
 They’re what gives handmade soap its cleansing properties too.
 Surfactants have a fatty end (from the plant oil) that attaches to particles of oil and dirt.
 Their other end is water-soluble (the charged/ionic end).
 This oil-capturing blob is called a micelle.
 When you rinse, the micelles wash away, taking the dirt and oil along with them.

 The quality of a shampoo bar has a lot to do with the mixture of surfactants it contains.
 Some are more gentle than others.
-If you’ve tried Lush shampoo bars and they dried your hair out, it’s probably because Lush bars are made from sodium lauryl sulfate (SLS), which is an aggressive surfactant (plus it’s derived from palm oil).
-The surfactants used in One Earth Body Care shampoos are derived from coconut oil and corn, not palm oil, and they are more gentle than SLS.
+If you’ve tried other shampoo bars and they dried your hair out, it may be because they’re made from sodium lauryl sulfate (SLS), which is an aggressive surfactant (plus it’s derived from palm oil).
+They could also be made from a single surfactant like sodium coco sulfate (SCS), or their pH could be too high.
+We believe sodium coco sulfate is a good surfactant when mixed with others to increase mildness.
+The surfactants used in One Earth Body Care shampoos are derived from coconut oil and corn, not palm oil, and they’re more gentle than SLS.
 Shampoo bars often include conditioning compounds and other additives to add softness, shine and manageability to hair.
 For example, behentrimonium methosulfate (BTMS) is a common ingredient in shampoo and conditioner bars.
 BTMS is derived from rapeseed (canola) oil.
 Its positive charge lets it adhere to the hair shaft, which is negatively charged.
 BTMS helps to detangle hair and reduce static.

 What else you need to know about shampoo bars